10 AI Video Editing Tools That Are Replacing Traditional Editors in 2026

 Category: Recording + editing assistant

-What it does: A recording platform for remote podcasts and interviews that includes AI editing features: auto-leveling, transcript-based editing, and clip generation from the recorded session.
-Records locally on each participant's device for maximum quality.
+What it does: Recording platforms for remote podcasts and interviews that bundle AI editing features: auto-leveling, transcript-based editing, and clip generation from the recorded session.
+The best ones record locally on each participant's device for maximum quality.

 Best for: Remote podcasters who want recording and basic editing in one platform.
-The local recording quality is excellent—each participant's audio and video is recorded on their own device, avoiding the compression of platforms like Zoom.
+Local recording quality is excellent—each participant's audio and video is captured on their own device, avoiding the compression of standard video-call apps.

 Category: Clip extraction + captioning

-What it does: Converts long-form video into short clips optimized for social media.
-Offers multi-language subtitle generation and templates for different platforms.
+What it does: Converts long-form video into short clips optimized for social media, with multi-language subtitle generation and per-platform templates for international distribution.

-Best for: Creators who need multi-language subtitles for international distribution.
+Best for: Creators who need multi-language subtitles to reach audiences in more than one language.

 9. Adobe Podcast (AI Audio Enhancement)